bogdanpolak/warsztat-q4-2018/doc/AuditsAndMetrics.md

     * Number of lines of code, including comments and white-lines.
 * FO = FanOut
     * Number of **reference types that are used** by class.
 Counts types in field declarations, formal parameters, return types, throws declarations and local variables.
-        * Simple types and supertypes are not counted.
+        * Simple types and super-types are not counted.
 * MNOL = Maximum Number Of Levels
     * Maximum **depth of if**, for and while branches in the bodies of methods.
 Logical units with a high number of nested levels might need implementation simplification and process improvements, because groups that contain more than seven pieces of information are increasingly harder for people to understand in problem solving.
 * MNOP = Maximum Number Of Parameters